Explore the UK legal position and main issues employers face when dealing with religious discrimination in the workplace.

 The principal legislation governing discrimination on the grounds of religion or belief is the Equality Act 2010.

-The following aspects of the European Human Rights Convention are also relevant and will be relied on by some employees:
+The following aspects of the European Human Rights Convention are also relevant:

-- Article 9 – guarantees freedom of thought, conscience and religion
+- Article 9 – guarantees freedom of thought, belief and religion

 - Article 14 – provides that rights and freedoms shall be secured without discrimination on any ground such as sex, race, colour, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status.